Bayesian Sphere-on-Sphere Regression with Optimal Transport Maps: Model

-In this section we derive a general result on the contraction rate of Bayesian non-parametric regression models on the sphere.

-Consider the availability of an i.i.d.~sample ${\cal{D}}_n := \{(x_i, y_i)\}_{i=1}^{n}$ where, without loss of generality, we assume that the covariates $\{x_i\}_{i=1}^{n}$ are uniformly distributed on $\mathbb{S}^p$.
-Our ``working'' model for these data is derived from the non-parametric regression model \eqref{eq_response_dist}:
+In this section, we derive the posterior contraction rate of the OT-SOS-Rotation model.
+Consider an i.i.d.~sample \( {\cal D}_n := \{(x_i, y_i)\}_{i=1}^{n}, \) where we assume the covariates $\{x_i\}_{i=1}^{n}$ are distributed according to a continuous measure $\mu$ on $\mathbb{S}^p$. \\\\ Our \emph{working} model for these data is based on the OT-SOS regression model \eqref{eq_response_dist}: